bluebrother/fancyindex/README.rst

 links is done with the option ``FancyIndex`` this script is named ``fancyindex``.

+The script looks for a file ``index.txt`` which will inserted as-is into the HTML output.
+PHP code won't be parsed, HTML tags for formatting the text work.

 Prerequisites
 -------------
 A webserver with PHP.
 Tested on Apache with PHP5.